DataDog/browser-sdk/packages/rum/README.md

 });
 ```

-For example, to collect only 50% of your overall sessions and the other 25% of your sessions using the Browser RUM option and 25% of your sessions using the Session Replay RUM option, set the `sampleRate` and the `replaySampleRate` to 50.:
+For example, to collect only 50% of your overall sessions with 25% using the Browser RUM option and the other 25% using the Session Replay RUM option, set the `sampleRate` and the `replaySampleRate` to 50.:

 ```
 datadogRum.init({